Trade Deals Around the World: February 2022 Edition

 We focus on the European Union and the United Kingdom and watch China and the United States.
 It is the start of the year.
 It is still relatively quiet.
 There is not much news on the European Union.
 This edition mainly focuses on the United Kingdom, China, and the United States.
 Still enough exciting reading material for those involved in global trade.
+Happy reading!

 The Regional Comprehensive Economic Partnership Agreement

 On 1 January 2022, the Regional Comprehensive Economic Partnership Agreement (RCEP) went into force for ten countries.
 It is the worlds largest free trade agreement, covering about 30 percent of global gross domestic product.
 Over USD 25 trillion!

 The Regional Comprehensive Economic Partnership ("RCEP") Agreement has entered into force on 1 January 2022, following the ratification of the Agreement by 10 Parties – Australia, Brunei, Cambodia, China, Japan, Laos, New Zealand, Singapore, Thailand, and Vietnam.

 The RCEP agreement aims to aid businesses through benefits such as tariff elimination, additional preferential market access, streamlined rules of origin and regional cumulation provisions.
 Via Lexology

 The free trade agreement is between 15 countries, including Indonesia, Malaysia and the Philippines, which are expected to ratify it soon.
 Myanmar’s ratification is pending acceptance by other members.

 For South Korea, the agreement will take effect on Feb 1 – 60 days after its instrument of ratification, a document by which a country formally agrees to be bound by a treaty, was deposited.